LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/integrations.md

     {: .important}
     This mock API will successfully return order data for accounts A001001, A001010 and A001002.

-    Next, capture the user’s order number as a variable: Click **+ Add Variable**.
-Name the variable `orderNumber`, enter `{$userMessage}` for its value, and click **Save**.
+    Still in the rule, capture the user’s order number as a variable: Click **+ Add Variable**.
+Name the variable `orderNumber`, and enter `{$userMessage}` for its value.

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/getstartedtutorial/order_num_rule.png">

+    Click **Save**.

-    By saving the result of the user’s response as the variable `orderNumber`, we will have access to that data throughout our automation.
-In this case, we will use that within our API call to find that user’s order.
+    By saving the result of the user’s response as the variable `orderNumber`, we will have access to that data throughout the bot.
+In this case, we will use that within our API call to find the user’s order.

 ### Step 9: Create an Order Status API integration